 In a recent post, we talked about the changing nature of search and how to organize website content to adapt to those changes.
 But what happens when a potential customer lands on your website?
 Are they doing what you want them to?

 Some websites are littered with missed opportunities to convert visitors into customers, resulting in the website being nothing more than an online business card.
-Here are five tips to help you guide visitors through the conversion process.
+Here are five tips to help you increase website conversions and guide visitors through the conversion process.

 Before you implement any of the tips below, be sure to determine what your goals are for the website and your marketing campaigns.
 Whether it is a purchase, lead generation, registration, or other action, plan it out before creating conversion opportunities.